 Federal Renewable Energy Reporting and Data

 Federal agencies report renewable energy data annually through FEMP in compliance with the Congressional reporting requirement at 42 U.S.C. § 15852(d).
 Agency performance relating to the renewable electricity requirement is publicly reported through the annual Office of Management and Budget (OMB) Scorecard.
+For additional information on reporting for the renewable electricity requirement, please see the Annual Energy Management Data Report.

 To view and explore interactive graphs on annual Federal Government-wide progress and agency-specific progress on renewable electricity consumption, and access the annual OMB Scorecards, visit Sustainability.gov.